New York Debt Collection Lawyer

 Contact Us for Help with Creditor Harassment

 If you live in the Hudson Valley area and you believe a debt collector has violated the FDCPA, please contact Rusk, Wadlin, Heppner & Martuscello, LLP to schedule a consultation.
-We can help you determine if you have a claim for compensation.
+Our New York debt collection lawyer can help you determine if you have a claim for compensation.
 Even if you haven’t suffered any actual damages because of the harassment, the debt collector may be required to pay you up to $1,000 along with covering your attorney’s fees and court costs.